Destination Clauses – Japan got it all messed up

 But I digress.

 How could we help hard-pressed Japanese utilities without breaking the bank then?
 Most term LNG going to Japan is Delivered Ex Ship (DES).
 This means that the seller controls the transport link.
 He hence passes ownership of the LNG at the flange of the receiving terminal.
 In such a case, the Destination Clauses don’t matter that much.
 One must have the contractual right to order the vessel to divert away.
-This is hard if you don’t own vessel or title of the LNG.
-Strictly speaking, it’s the sellers LNG until terminal flange.
+This is hard if you don’t own the vessel or title of the LNG.
+Strictly speaking, it’s the seller’s LNG until the terminal flange.
 Take or Pay (ToP) ensures that you have to take it if he shows up at your terminal at the agreed slot.
 He must show up and you must take it.

-Of course, there is a problem if the buyer cannot take it as tanks are full.
+Of course, there is a problem if the buyer cannot take it as the tanks are full.
 He would have to pay for the cargo regardless.
-The seller is then stuck with a vessel that he cannot unload but which he needs empty for the next cargo.
+The seller is then stuck with a vessel that he cannot unload but which he needs to empty for the next cargo.
 A perfect stalemate then.
-What the buyer really needs is less or no ToP.
+What the buyer needs is less or no ToP.
 The seller can impossibly accept this.
 It breaks his Project Financing – which rests on the assumption that the buyer will always pay the agreed price – completely.
 Opening this is a can of worms.

 What is sorely needed is cooperation between the seller and the buyer.
 And this is what this drive for the removal of Destination Clauses is really about.
 Japanese utilities want to be able to force sellers to redirect their vessels to other destinations if the buyer tells them so.